vijayasrivastava/EmployeeRecord/README.md

 # EmployeeRecord
-A menu driven program that allows us to perform CRUD operations on Employee Records namely Insert, Display, Search, Delete and Update.
+A menu driven program that allows us to perform CRUD operations on Employee Records namely Insert, Display, Search, Delete and Update on a Employee database using MySQL in JDBC.

 It starts by giving the user five options:
 #1: INSERT